devshad-01/ALX-Guide-To-Submodule/git-submodules-guide.md

-# Git Submodules Guide for ALX Airbnb Clone (For Fellow Learners)
+# Git Submodules Guide for ALX Airbnb Clone

 ## Problem
 You have multiple ALX-mandated repos (e.g., `alx-airbnb-database`, `alx-airbnb-docs`) but want to organize them under **one main repo** (`airbnb-clone-project`) without breaking the ALX checker.